-National Broadband Plan's transitioning from the USF to the CAF program may cause our customers and prospective customers to delay or reduce purchases.
+Changes in National Broadband Plan's government funding programs may cause our customers and prospective customers to delay or reduce purchases.

 The telecommunications and cable television industries are subject to significant and changing U.S. federal and state regulation, some of which subsidizes or encourages spending on initiatives that utilize our products.